lukaszkups/lukaszkups.net/contents/notes--list/list/2021-02-08-a-loading-screen-that-was-ruining-my-childhood.md

 If you've ever played LEGO Island 2 you probably remember 2 things about it: big (for those times), open-world-alike levels and **THOSE FREAKING-LONG LOADING TIMES**.

-And for those who never played this game I mean it - loading times was really long.
+And for those who never played this game I mean it - these loading times was really long.

 The **really-really** long ones.

-To visualize it: no matter how big level had to be loaded, the loading screen (a spinning CD with printed pizza on top if it + *Loading* label) would take from couple to a dozen minutes (sic!) 🙄.
+To visualize it: no matter what needed to be loaded, the loading screen (a spinning CD with printed pizza on top if it + *Loading* label) would take from couple to a dozen minutes (sic!) 🙄.

 ![img](/static/lego-island-loading.jpg)
 *Screen from hell*

-After a short investigation (also knows as: *googling*) I've learned that authors of this game set higher priority to loading screen framerate than to loading data itself - so they've set an top limit of data amount that can be loaded per animation frame (sic! level over 9000 🤣).
+After a short investigation (also knows as: *googling*) I've learned that authors of this game set higher priority to loading screen animation framerate than to loading data itself - so they've set an top limit of data amount that can be loaded per animation frame (sic! level over 9000 🤣).

 Fortunately, some clever minds has created a patch app that is able to remove this limit (and also couple other "issues").